Does home insurance cover wildfires? (2026)

 Compare RatesStart Now →

-Your home insurance policy will cover wildfires as long as they are not an excluded peril on your home insurance policy.
-Make sure to ask if wildfires are covered by home insurance at your company.
+Your home insurance policy will cover wildfire damage as long as wildfire isn’t listed as an excluded peril.
+It’s important to confirm whether wildfires are covered by home insurance with your insurance company.

-If wildfires are listed as an excluded peril, home insurance won’t cover any of the damages and losses from a wildfire.
+If wildfires are listed as an excluded peril, your home insurance policy won’t pay for any wildfire-related damage or losses.

 You can find out if wildfire is an excluded peril by reviewing your declaration page or contacting your home insurance company directly.